The Origins of Halloween Traditions: We're Creepin' It Real!

 After the Roman Empire took over Celt-occupied lands in the 1st century A.D., the Romans combined many of the Celtic traditions, including Samhain, with their own.
 This day evolved into All Hallows’ Day or Allhallowmas, “hallow” meaning “to sanctify.”

 Years later, the Roman Catholic Church designated November 1 as All Saints’ Day in honor of all Catholic saints.
-It was celebrated with a mass, and bonfires, and people were costumed as angels and saints parading through the villages.
+It was celebrated with a mass, bonfires, and people costumed as angels and saints parading through the villages.
 November 2 brings All Souls’ Day, a holy day set aside for honoring the dead and departed.

 Just as November 1 was once called All Hallows’ Day, October 31 was called All Hallows’ Eve.
 Over time, All Hallows’ Eve was shortened to Halloween!